Last updated on March 29, 2023 by Wandering our World

-Peppering the landscape are Megalithic Temples which are 5 – 6,000 years old!
-Discover the Tarxien temple complex in the south of Malta or travel across to Ggantija on Gozo to see structures built before the pyramids of Egypt.
+Peppering the landscape of Malta are Megalithic Temples which are 5–6,000 years old!
+Discover the Tarxien Temple Complex in the south of Malta or travel across to Ggantija on Gozo to see structures built before the pyramids of Egypt!

-Finally, the Hal Saflieni Hypogeum is an ancient burial ground which allows visitors to travel back in time to 4,000 B.C.
+Finally, the Hal Saflieni Hypogeum is an ancient burial ground in Malta which allows visitors to travel back in time to 4,000 B.C.
 If you’re looking for a window into the past, then Malta can provide just that.

 Fortified Birgu, Senglea, and Cospicua are referred to as the ‘Three Cities’ and are often forgotten about in the eyes of tourists, but they offer a slice of authentic Maltese life.